Daylily-Informatics/daylily/README.md

   source dyinit  --project PROJECT dy-a local hg38 # the other option being b37

+  export DAY_CONTAINERIZED=false # or true to use pre-built container of all analysis envs. false will create each conda env as needed

   dy-r help

 "Would you like to start building various caches needed to run jobs? [y/n]"